allanfreitas/codeigniter-nginx/README.markdown

 	license.txt
 	system/
 		application/
-			...
 	user_guide/

 Create a "public" folder

 Move index.php into the public folder

-Create an "assets" folder in the public folder.
-Stick all your CSS, JS and images into this folder
+Create an "assets" folder in the public folder. _Stick all your CSS, JS and images into this folder_

 Move the system/application folder outside of the system folder